mediamonks/channels/packages/channels/README.md

 ```

 ### Channels
 Channels are a way of grouping sounds that are played.
-They are completely optional, and depending on the use case they might not be needed at all.
+They are completely optional and, depending on the use case, they might not be needed at all.

 The reason to create a channel is to easily do things with a group of sounds:
 - change their volume